Royal Conservatoire of Scotland

 Additionally, you will study exam syllabus work, accompaniment skills, dance forms, dance vocabulary and core ballet and class repertoire.
 This helps you to develop the skills needed to give the dancers and teachers the necessary musical support in class work and rehearsals.

-Solid piano technique is vital and you will also have access to a regular lesson with tutors from the Keyboard department, reinforcing aspects of piano technique, keyboard harmony and repertoire.
+Solid piano technique is vital and you will also have access to regular lessons with tutors from the Keyboard department, reinforcing aspects of piano technique, keyboard harmony and repertoire.

 During the application and audition process, you must select which instrument(s) you wish to specialise in for the duration of your course.
 On this course, you can choose from the following options: